apptainer/singularity-userdocs/security.rst

 Admin Configurable Files
 #########################

-System administrators who manage Singularity can use configuration files, to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.
+System administrators who manage apptainer can use configuration files, to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.